Ashford, Kent: Military

 The Army first established a presence in Ashford in 1797 when it built a garrison on Barrow Hill, and storerooms along what is now Magazine Road.
 The military presence was scaled back during the 19th century, though the town was still considered strategically important in the event of an invasion.
 The Territorial Army established a presence in Ashford in 1910.

 During World War I, Ashford's importance as a transport hub and its location between the continent and London made it a target for aerial bombing.
 A bomb, dropped from a Gotha bomber on 25 March 1917, intended for the railway works killed a young woman.
 She was the first of ninety-six casualties of the raid which included sixty-one killed in Folkestone by a single bomb.
 In the late 1920s an Ordnance Depot was established at Ashford; it remained in use until 1996.
 The town was a target in the Battle of Britain during World War II, including an attack on 15 September 1940.
 During the latter war ultimately 94 civilians were lost to enemy action in the Urban District.

 The School of Service Intelligence was based at Templer Barracks to the west of town.
 Robert Runcie, later to become the Archbishop of Canterbury, was stationed at Ashford during the war while Prince Andrew attended a course here in 1982 while he was stationed in the Royal Navy.
 The barracks closed in 1997 to build the Channel Tunnel Rail Link, and the site was sold to developers in 2002, Repton Manor House, in the centre of the barracks, is a Grade II listed building and remains intact.

 Ashford has been associated with the German town Bad Münstereifel since the 20th century.
 British forces occupied the town in 1919 under the command of Major J Goode, following the end of the war.
 Goode subsequently formed close friendships with some Bad Münstereifel residents.
 John Wiles, Major Goode's brother in law, later became mayor of New Romney in 1946, and subsequently arranged a visit to the Rhineland with Winston Churchill.
 Wiles arranged several other exchange visits between British and German families, when travel between the two countries was rare.
 He was declared an honorary citizen of Bad Münstereifel in 1961, which led to the two towns being formally twinned in 1964.
 Bad Münstereifel was twinned with the French town of Fougères, Brittany two years later, which led to a twinning with Ashford in 1984.

 Industrial

-During the early and mid-20th century, print and media became a noted industry in Ashford.
+During the early and mid-20th century, print and media became a key industry in Ashford.
 The Headley Brothers, a printing services company, was founded in 1881 and by the mid-1950s printed and exported over 2 million books.
 The business closed in 2017 and the factory was demolished two years later.
 The Letraset company set up an arts material factory in Ashford in the 1960s.
-It closed in 2013, following the decline of Letraset and the company's decision to relocate works abroad.
+The factory closed in 2013, following the decline of Letraset and the company's decision to relocate works abroad.